crt25/collimator/docs/guides/add-new-analysis.md

 };
 ```

-where `walkAst` is an utility function recursively walking the AST and calling `statementCallback` for every statement that is found.
+Here, `walkAst` is an utility function that recursively walks the AST and calls `statementCallback` for each statement node.

-The enum `AstCriterionType` as well as the types `CriteriaBasedAnalyzerInput` and `CriteriaBasedAnalyzerOutput` are defined in `frontend/src/data-analyzer/analyze-asts.ts` which additionally defines the global `analyzeAst` function.
+The enum `AstCriterionType`, as well as the types `CriteriaBasedAnalyzerInput` and `CriteriaBasedAnalyzerOutput`, are defined in `frontend/src/data-analyzer/analyze-asts.ts`.

-This function, given an G-AST and a criterion input, runs the respective analyzer and its output.
+This file also defines the global `analyzeAst` function.
+Given an G-AST and a criterion input, this function runs the corresponding analyzer and returns its output.

-In `frontend/src/components/dashboard/criteria` the `analyzeAst` is then used for 1) axes and 2) filters.
+In `frontend/src/components/dashboard/criteria` the `analyzeAst` function is used for:

+1. Axes
+2. Filters

+### Adding a new AST criterion

-To **add a new AST criterion**, you will need to
+To add a new AST-based criterion, you must:

 1. Add your criterion to the `AstCriterionType` enum and the types `CriteriaBasedAnalyzerInput`, `CriteriaBasedAnalyzerOutput`, `AnalysisFunction` in `frontend/src/data-analyzer/analyze-asts.ts`.
 2. Create a new analyzer in `frontend/src/data-analyzer/criteria-based-analyzers` and extend the `analyzeAst` function in `frontend/src/data-analyzer/analyze-asts.ts`.
-3. Use the analyzer in an axis or a filter as described below.
+3. Use the analyzer in an axis or a filter, as described below.

-To **add a new meta criterion** (if its unrelated to the AST), you will need to
+### Adding a new meta criterion

+If your criterion is not related to the AST, you must:

 1. Add your criterion to `MetaCriterionType` in `frontend/src/data-analyzer/meta-criterion-type.ts`.
-2. Define an axis or a filter as described below.
+2. Define an axis or a filter, as described below.

 ### Axis

-To use a given criterion as an axis in the analyzer, an instance of `CriterionAxisDefinition<>` must be defined in `frontend/src/components/dashboard/criteria`.
+To use a criterion as an axis in the analyzer, you must define an instance of `CriterionAxisDefinition<>` in `frontend/src/components/dashboard/criteria`.

-For the criterion example counting the number of condition statements, this may look like the following:
+For the example that counts condition statements, this may look like:

 ```typescript
 export const ConditionCriterionAxis: CriterionAxisDefinition<AstCriterionType.condition> =